Hong Kong University of Science and Technology: Students' residence

 There are also off-campus accommodations available.
 15 apartments in Tai Po Tsai Village (TPT308 and Wan's Lodge) are rented by the university to accommodate 90 TPgs.

 On 27 April 2012, research postgraduate students organised a sit-down strike to raise the voice of the voiceless and reiterate the concerns of the research postgraduate students about the serious housing issue.

 Students' union

-Formed in 1992, the Hong Kong University of Science and Technology Students' Union (HKUSTSU) is an organisation independent from but recognised by the university administration.
+Formed in 1992, the Hong Kong University of Science and Technology Students' Union (HKUSTSU) is an organization independent from but recognized by the university administration.
 The union is governed by four independent statutory bodies, namely the executive committee, the council, the editorial board and the court.
 All undergraduates and postgraduates are eligible for membership in the union, although this is not compulsory.

 The students' union oversees over 100 affiliated societies catering to students engaged in different academic disciplines, residential halls, sports and interests.